robgraeber/heroku-buildpack-nodejs-bower-gulp/README.md

 -----

 - Create a new app using `heroku create --buildpack=https://github.com/robgraeber/heroku-buildpack-nodejs-bower-gulp.git`.
 To be safe, you should fork this and use your fork's URL.
 - Add a Gulp task called `build` that builds your app.
-For instance, the command called would be "gulp build"
+For instance, the command called will be "gulp build"

-- And either use a single line `Procfile` like: `web: node server.js`.
-Or it will look for either a npm start script, server.js, or app.js file to run.
+- Add a `bower.json`/`.bowerrc` file with all your front-end dependecies.
+Packages not in `bower.json`are pruned each build.
+- And finally, the buildpack has a few default entry points.
+It will look for entry points in the following order:
+ 1. A `Procfile`: e.g. `web: node server.js`.
+ 2. An `npm start` script.
+ 3. A `server.js` file.
+ 4. A `app.js` file.

 Things That Will Happen